-Voluntary committed cost sharing means cost sharing specifically pledged on a voluntary basis in the proposal's budget on the part of the non-Federal entity and that becomes a binding requirement of Federal award.
-See also § 200.306.
+Voluntary committed cost sharing means cost sharing specifically pledged voluntarily in the proposal's budget on the part of the recipient or subrecipient, which becomes a binding requirement of the Federal award.
+See § 200.306.

-Subpart B—General Provisions
+Subpart B - General Provisions

 § 200.100 Purpose.